tjt7a/AutomataZoo/README.md

 # AutomataZoo Automata Processing Benchmark Suite

-AutomataZoo is an automata processing benchmark suite and is an improved version of [ANMLZoo](https://github.com/jackwadden/ANMLZoo)
+AutomataZoo is an automata processing benchmark suite and is an improved version of [ANMLZoo](https://github.com/jackwadden/ANMLZoo).

 If you have any questions or comments, please contact tjt7a@virginia.edu or create an Issue Ticket.

 ## Description

-High performance automata-processing engines are traditionally evaluated by computing a limited set of regular expression rulesets.
+High performance automata-processing engines are traditionally evaluated against a limited set of regular expression rulesets.
 These serve as valid, real-World example use cases, but they only represent a small proportion of all automata-based applications.
 With the recent availability of architectures and software frameworks for automata processing, many new applications have been discovered that benefit from automata processing.
 These demonstrate a broad variety of characteristics that differ from prior regular expression-based applications, and warrant their own benchmarks.

 ## Improvements over ANMLZoo